NASA's Osiris-Rex spacecraft is set to land on asteroid Bennu Tuesday: Everything you need to know

 NASA's Osiris-Rex spacecraft will briefly touch down on a large asteroid Tuesday and grab some rocks and dust from its surface to be returned to Earth for study.
 The event marks a major first for NASA and a potential boon for science, space exploration and our understanding of the solar system.
-Lockheed Martin Space will stream the daring mission live Tuesday and we have everything you need to know about the mission and how to watch right here.
+Lockheed Martin Space will stream the daring mission live and we have everything you need to know right here about what will happen and how to watch.

-The touch-and-go (TAG) sample collection of asteroid 101955 Bennu is set to go down on Tuesday, Oct.
-20 at around 3:12 p.m.
+The touch-and-go, or TAG, sample collection of asteroid 101955 Bennu is set to go down on Tuesday, Oct.
+20, at around 3:12 p.m.
 PT.
 NASA will broadcast the TAG maneuver live on NASA TV and the agency's website starting at 2 p.m.
 PT Tuesday.
 You can find the livestream link below.

 When did the mission begin?